Skip to content

 8. Confirm it runs the Cost Decision Service step.

-9. Verify that it loads cost artefacts (for example, from output/artifacts/cost/) and reports:
+9. Verify that it loads cost records (for example, from <runtime-root>/logs/cost/) and reports:

 • Projected cost.